3D Scanning and Printing

 - Design and 3D print an object (small, few cm3, limited by printer time) that could not be easily made subtractively

-- 3D scan an object, try to prepare it for printing (and optionally print it)
+- 3D scan an object (and optionally print it)

 - Identify the advantages and limitations of 3D printing